cgg-bern/quadwild-bimdf/README.md

 - Extended config file format
 - Build without Gurobi -- controlled by CMake variable `QUADRETOPOLOGY_WITH_GUROBI`

+## Pre-built binaries

+We provide pre-built binaries in the [Releases section](https://github.com/cgg-bern/quadwild-bimdf/releases) for Linux, Windows and MacOS (arm64+x86_64).

 ## Building (classic)

+You will need a relatively recent C++ compiler and CMake.
+On MacOS, you can get them from [Homebrew](https://brew.sh/) using `brew install git cmake`.
+This will also automatically install the required *XCode Command Line Tools*.

 ```
 git clone --recursive https://github.com/cgg-bern/quadwild-bimdf/